nnormandin/AutoTinder/README.md

 * Like users around you (exclude those with mutual friends, if desired)
 * Generate a summary of your matches and message history
 * Send personalized messages to some of your matches based on last time online and current distance
+* Loop through and respond to all recent unanswered messages

 In addition to all of this great stuff, all of the functions and classes originally included in `pynder` remain intact.
 You can check them out [here](http://bit.ly/2iAVQg1).